MahmoudRabea13/IdentiFace/README.md

 ## The final used models in the GUI were as follows:

-I. Face Recogniton Model trained on a subset of <a href="https://www.nist.gov/itl/products-and-services/color-feret-database">the FERET database</a>
+I. Face Recogniton Model trained on a subset of <a href="https://www.nist.gov/itl/products-and-services/color-feret-database">the color FERET database</a>

 II.
 Gender Classification Model trained on a <a href="https://www.kaggle.com/datasets/cashutosh/gen der-classification-dataset/data"> Public Gender dataset </a>